A Night at Gatsby's AR

 I'm going to tell you something about my life.

-The A Night at Gatsby’s AR app or file will be a 2-minute augmented reality playlet to serve as an online marketing tool and demonstrate a future AR version of the adaptation.
-The app/file begins with voice-overs of Gatsby’s guests repeating some common rumors about him, followed by Gatsby telling even more lies about his life and concludes with his steadfast love for Daisy.
+The A Night at Gatsby’s AR app will be a 2-minute augmented reality playlet to demonstrate an AR version of the adaptation.
+The app begins with voice-overs of Gatsby’s partygoers repeating some common rumors about him, followed by Gatsby telling even more lies about his life and concludes with his steadfast love for Daisy.

-The AR app/file is generated from a live actor into a photorealistic 3D digital model that is controlled and recorded by the actor through motion capture technology to perform the app’s lines and exhibit appropriate body motions, facial expressions and vocal inflections.
-The downloaded app/file may perform in living rooms, classrooms or any indoor/outdoor area with an open floor space.
+The AR app is generated from a live actor into a photorealistic 3D digital model that is controlled and recorded by the actor through motion capture technology to perform the app’s lines and exhibit appropriate body motions, facial expressions and vocal inflections.
+The downloaded app/file may perform in classrooms, public spaces, living rooms, or any indoor/outdoor area with an open floor space.

 Gatsby's AR Production

-In the bottom image, the AR Gatsby (represented by just the robot mesh) will now follow the actor’s body motions and facial expressions as the script lines are spoken and performed.
+In the middle image, the AR Gatsby model (represented by just the robot mesh) now follows the actor’s body motions and facial expressions as the script lines are spoken and performed.

 A Night at Gatsby's AR Script

-The AR app or file opens with a black background and Gatsby’s voice.
+The AR app opens with a blank background and Gatsby’s voice.

 GATSBY (V.O.)
 The honor would be entirely mine if you would attend my little party tonight.

-The green dock light materializes amid some low-volume background party sounds and the fox trot “The Japanese Sandman.”
-Some disembodied voices are heard.
+Amid low-volume party sounds and the fox trot “The Japanese Sandman,” some disembodied voices are heard.

 FEMALE VOICE 1 (V.O.)
 Somebody told me — Somebody told me they thought he killed a man once.